NightfallRollup/nightfall-sdk/README.md

 Learn how to create an SDK instance via `UserFactory` class and finalise a previously initiated withdrawal.

 :bulb: To finalise a withdrawal, update `withdrawTxHashL2` in `txWithdrawalFinalise.ts`.
-Run the script after the cooling off period to get the funds back to L1.
+Run the script after the challenge period to get the funds back to L1.

 ```bash
 npm run eg:[network]:finalise-withdrawal